If you've got what it takes, we want to hear from you - whatever your circumstances

 University tuition fees

 Undergraduate fees at Cambridge vary depending on where a student is permanently resident.
-Each student is classified as one of (1) Home, (2) Channel Islands and Isle of Man, or (3) Overseas.
+Each student is classified as one of (1) Home or (2) International / Overseas.

 Tuition fees for students qualifying for Home fee status are regulated and capped by the Government.
-Cambridge's current policy is to charge fees at the maximum level permitted, which is anticipated to rise with inflation each year.
-Tuition fees for Home fee status students starting their first undergraduate degree in 2020 will be £9,250 for all courses.
+Cambridge's current policy is to charge fees at the maximum level permitted.
+Tuition fees for standard Home fee status students starting their first undergraduate degree in 2023 will be £9,250 for all courses.
 You can find complete information about University Tuition Fees, and any inflationary rises, on the University of Cambridge website here.

 Year abroad tuition fees

 If your course includes a year abroad, the tuition fee for that year is different.
 Currently, the fee for a Home student on a full year abroad is set at 15% of the tuition fee for that year in Cambridge.
 Further information can be found on the University of Cambridge website here.